nikosch86/investiGator/Readme.md

                         Project ID for GCloud (default: first available project id) --sporestack-days SPORESTACK_DAYS
-                        How many days to prepay sporestack instance --sporestack-refund-address SPORESTACK_REFUND_ADDRESS
+                        How many days to prepay sporestack instance --sporestack-currency {btc,bch,bsv}
-                        Refund Address for sporestack instances that have been terminated early --sporestack-currency {btc,bch,bsv}
                         Which currency to use for payment --instance-ip INSTANCE_IP